 I know you are an Influencer, so, How do you impact the lives of women?

-In addition to addressing the basis needs of women like food, health and education, we are helping them to develop into entrepreneurs.
-We are very proud of the fact that through training, startup grants and mentoring, we have been able to give women, like those affected by Boko Haram who have virtually nothing, a new start in life.
-We believe that they are the foundation to the future of the family and that’s why we are committed to investing in them.
+In addition to addressing the basic needs of women like food, health, and education, we are helping them to develop into entrepreneurs.
+We are very proud of the fact that through training, startup grants, and mentoring, we have been able to give women, like those affected by Boko Haram who have virtually nothing, a new start in life.
+We believe that they are the foundation of the future of the family and that’s why we are committed to investing in them.
 We are deeply grateful to our partners at the Central Bank of Nigeria and the Bank of Industry for their generous investment in our work.
 Equally, our work with faith-based food pantries makes all the difference in feeding families that number more than 400 people a day and 5000 families per month.